tmckay/nojalisco/README.md

 nojalisco
 =========

-nojalisco is an app that final answers the question "what is for lunch?"
+nojalisco is an app that finally answers the question "what is for lunch?"